Azure/AzureDataLake/docs/FAQs/ADL_FAQ.md

 No. Azure Data Lake Tools for Visual Studio works with Visual Studio Community Editions which are free.

+### W: Which versions of Visual Studio work with Azure Data Lake Tools for Visual Studio?

+These versions are supported:
+- VS 2012
+- VS 2013
+- VS 2015

+These Editions are supported
+- Ultimate
+- Premium
+- Pro
+- Community

+These Editions are NOT supported
+- Express

 ### Q: Does ADL Support Parquet Files?

 * **ADL Store**: You can move Parquet files into ADL Store from a source HDFS system.
 (You don't need to worry about any block size fdifferences)